RobotekPRIME2024/WRO-FE24/README.md

 # Obstacle management

-First you need to configure PixyCam 2.1 to detect green and red road signs.
+First you need to configure Pixy2 to detect green and red road signs.
 Then you need to find the trajectory of the road sign using the Pixy2.
 To do this, we launch the robot so that it goes around the road sign and records its coordinates using the Pixy2.
 He takes the center of the road sign as the coordinates.
 After that, we transfer the data into a table and use the built-in tools in Google Sheets to find the equation.
 The robot tries to adhere to this trajectory.
 If the object is red, then x of function are multiplied by 1, and if the object is green, then x of function are multiplied by -1 (inverse function).
+Our Pixy2 camera ia at angle of 45 degrees so as not to lose the object too early and to detect it far enough away.

 ![photo](./Images/Trajectory_of_road_sign.jpg)